3 Genius Tips for the Perfect Bariatric Thanksgiving!

 Test the temperature by sticking the thermometer into the thickest part of the thigh, without hitting the bone.
-When the internal temperature registers a steady 165∞F, your turkey is done.
+When the internal temperature registers a steady 165°F in the deep thigh, your turkey is done.
 Remove it from the oven.
 The carryover heat will continue to cook your turkey to a slightly higher temperature.

-2. GRAVY!
 You must moisten your sliced turkey in order for it to be bariatric friendly.
 Gravy is VERY easy if you create the flavorful liquid in your roasting pan while you are cooking your turkey.
-Look at all the gorgeous rich turkey juices in my roasting pan of turkey thighs in the photo!
-How do you make great stock while roasting your turkey?
+I usually have at least four cups of gorgeous rich turkey juices in my roasting pan.
+It's easy to make great stock while roasting your turkey.

 - Arrange a bed of sliced onion, apple, celery, carrot and fresh poultry herbs in a heavy roasting pan.